GlebBatykov/theater/README.md

 - RecipientNotFoundResult - means that there is no actor with this address in the actor tree;
 - MessageResult - means that the message has been successfully delivered, the addressee has sent you a reply to your message.

-An example of sending a message to an actor, receiving a response from it.
+An example of sending a message to an actor, receiving a response from it:

 ```dart
 // Create actor class